ROCm/k8s-device-plugin/example/vllm-serve/README.md

-This example show hwo to deploy the vLLM serve with ROCm/k8s-device-plugin.
+This example show how to deploy the vLLM serve with ROCm/k8s-device-plugin.

 # Setup the k8s cluster
 You should setup the k8s cluster at first.